Boellis/prehab/README.md

 # [P]rehab Take Home

 This project is a brief showcase of my programming and problem solving skills; built to demonstrate my readiness for the Backend Software Engineer role you all have open on your page.
+Thank you for giving me the time and opportunity to build this out.
+I had fun and broke it up into two little hackathon sessions of my own.
 I designed the backend using FastAPI (Python) and the frontend with TypeScript, focusing on creating a project that's secure and scalable.
 The project also includes a fully functional REST API, JWT-based authentication, and a migration pipeline that transfers data from Java H2 to SQLite using Alembic.

 <i>Note: If you just want the backend with a basic frontend so, revert the main branch to commit `f95996a` and you can see everything you need to there with much fewer and simpler instructions. </i>